abgoyal/instance-dns/README.md

 * Clone the repository

     > git clone git://github.com/abgoyal/instance-dns.git

     > cd instance-dns

 * Edit configuration

     > vi instance-dns.conf

-    At the very least you must change the base domain: Change it to a domain you own
+    At the very least you must change the base domain; Change it to a domain you own.

     You must also configure the required details for your DNS provider.
 In the case of Zonomi, for example, you need to update your own API key.